AlexShkarin/pyLabLib/docs/devices/PhysikInstrumente.rst

 The devices provide a bare RS232 interface, so any appropriate USB-to-RS232 adapter should work.

-Note that these devices frequently require cross-cable (also called null-modem cable), in which connections vetween Rx and Tx lines are switched.
+Note that these devices frequently require cross-cable (also called null-modem cable), in which connections between Rx and Tx lines are switched.
 In addition, one might need to activate RS-232 communication in the front panel menu, as otherwise the device would not respond.

 Connection